intel/iot-js-api/README.md

 		location: "ocf",
 		skip: false,
-		/* preamble: function not provided, meaning run the test as is */ }
+		/* preamble: function not provided, meaning run the test as is */ /* spawn: function not provided, meaning spawn the endpoint in the default fashion */ }
 	/* tests: array not provided, meaning run all available tests */ } );